tabreturn/tabreturn.github.io/_posts/2016-12-10-comparing_colours.md

   <figcaption>Plotting points A and B in one dimension (between white and black).</figcaption>
 </figure>

-If you wish to calculate a distance between the two colours, simply take B and subtract A from it, which in this case is:
+If you want to calculate a distance between the two colours, simply take B and subtract A from it, which in this case is:
 `95 - 45`
 which equals **50**.